Sisters are doing it for themselves: 9 to 5 and Working GirlSeptember 19, 2016 By Go Back

 Since the 90s and the era of third wave of feminism, a movement critical of the omissions of the earlier movements, these movies sometime seem more like time capsules than anything else.
 Both movies ignore women of colour, trumpet promotions unbelievable even by today’s standards and end with a “problem solved” feeling that women still dealing with harassment, pay inequality and judgement at work may roll their eyes at.
 All of that completely ignores the fact that both films are directed (and in Working Girl’s case, written) by men, and Harrison Ford gets the biggest credit in Working Girl, despite not appearing in half of the movie.

 But in a Hollywood landscape where comedies about women, and especially women in the workplace, are few and far between, these movies are incredibly important.
 They shine a light on the progress women were making throughout the 80s, and the struggles they faced individually and together.
-They put strong female characters first, make feminism and female empowerment central, and prove that sometimes laughing about serious problems is the best way to connect with an audience.
+They put strong female characters first, make feminism and female empowerment central, and prove that sometimes laughing about serious problems is the best way to post with an audience.